tensorpack/tensorpack/README.md

 	+ Use Python to easily handle any of your own data format, yet still keep a good training speed thanks to multiprocess prefetch & TF Queue prefetch.
 	For example, InceptionV3 can run in the same speed as the official code which reads data using TF operators.

-3. Callbacks, including everything you want to do apart from the training iterations.
-Such as:
+3. Callbacks, including everything you want to do apart from the training iterations, such as:
 	+ Change hyperparameters during training
 	+ Print some variables of interest
 	+ Run inference on a test dataset